Vluuks/AndroidPractice/Week1/Lab/README.md

 Now, all the `printInfo()` method does is call another method, `createInfoString()` and print the results from calling this method instead.
 This works because the `createInfoString()` method is defined to return a `String`.
 In Java, methods can return all kinds of variables and even instances of classes like `Student`!

 However, the kind of variable to be returned must be specified in the method declaration.
 We can clearly see this, as the declaration of `createInfoString()` is preceded by the keyword `String`.
 When a method does not return anything, like `printInfo()` we use `void`.
-An exception to this is the constructor: no return type keyword is used in its declaration.
+An exception to this is the
+constructor: no return type keyword is used in its declaration.

+#### Exercises

 ➡️ *Exercise 5:* In your `Student.java` file, add a second constructor that takes only two arguments instead of four.
 Instantiate some student objects using this alternative constructor as well.